sealvault/sealvault/website/src/blog/posts/web3-vision.md

 want to support all protocols and chains where people are building interesting dapps.

-After the iOS app, were going to release an Android version followed by desktop apps (Windows, MacOS, Linux) with E2EE cross-platform sync and E2EE backups with social recovery methods.
+After the iOS app, we're going to release an Android version followed by desktop apps (Windows, MacOS, Linux) with E2EE cross-platform sync and E2EE backups with social recovery methods.